djzager/libvirt-sidecar-experiment/README.md

     1. Modify `./utils.sh` to comment out the line that runs `create cluster` and exit at that point.
     1. Start the libvirt container with `sudo podman run --rm -it --user root --net host --privileged -v /etc/sysconfig/network-scripts:/etc/sysconfig/network-scripts -v $PWD/cache:/output docker.io/djzager/libvirt`
     2. Ran `./06_create_cluster.sh` that has been modified to create the manifests and exit.
-9. Configure the CodeReadyContainers (CRC) VM.
+9. Configure the provisoning cluster, in this case, a Code Ready Containers (CRC) VM.
     1. Run `crc start --cpus 8 --memory 32768`.
 Make sure that you use the same pull-secret you are using with dev-scripts so that the CRC VM can pull the appropriate images.
     2. Modify the `crc` domain to include interfaces on the `baremetal` and `provisioning` networks -- `sudo virsh edit crc`: